Forest Products

 Maine research institutions and manufacturers are responsible for groundbreaking work in biofuels, biomaterials, and nanocellulose.
 Value creation is the key concept – turning sawdust into jet fuel or wood pulp to repair or replace human bones – using residuals to create innovative materials and products offers a future filled with new opportunities in this vital sector.

-Maine Wins Designation as a Federal Tech Hub for Forest Bioproducts
+Maine Designated as a Federal Tech Hub for Forest Bioproducts

 Focused on the Future of Maine’s Forest Products Industry